Chart Color Schemes

 North Rocks is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 North Rocks has a high level of cultural diversity, with 42.5% of its population born overseas and 44.0% speaking a language other than English at home.
-Christianity is the predominant religion in North Rocks, making up 52.1% of the population.
-Hinduism is overrepresented compared to Greater Sydney, comprising 4.5% of North Rocks' population versus 5.2%.
+Christianity is the predominant religion in North Rocks, accounting for 52.1% of the population.
+Hinduism, however, is overrepresented compared to Greater Sydney, making up 4.5% of North Rocks' population versus 5.2%.

 Frequently Asked Questions - Diversity